Last Updated on April 9, 2023

 1 – Etretat, Normandy

 Etretat, a small town on the northern coast of France, has inspired many painters and writers.
 Its white vertical cliffs are enchanting and surprising and its rock formations spectacular.
-It can be visited from Paris as a day-trip or be included in a Normandy road trip.
+It can be visited as a day trip from Paris or be included in a Normandy road trip.

 2 – Les Calanques de Cassis, PACA